jacksund/simmate/tutorials/01_Installation.md

 ## A quick python dictionary

 As you read through our tutorials, we try to explain many of the python terms and concepts, but for your reference, we have written out some quick definitions here.
-You won't be expected to understand all of these terms until tutorial 06.
-Beginners should revisit these definitions after each tutorial to review their understanding.
+You won't be expected to understand all of these terms until tutorial 06, so revisit these definitions after each tutorial to review your understanding.

 - `package`: a package is, essentially, a software program written in python.
 Simmate is a package.
 - `package manager`: this manages the installation of python and its packages.
 It automatically installs the correct version of packages to ensure that different packages are compatible with each other.
 Anaconda is our package manager.